sloppylopez/elephantseed/templates/README.md

 ### Usage

-Create a new folder for your project:
+1) Create a new folder for your project:

 ```bash
 $ mkdir my-slush-jspm-react-seed
 ```

-Run the generator from within the new folder and download deps after:
+2) Run the generator from within the new folder and download deps after:

 ```bash
 $ cd my-slush-jspm-react-seed && slush jspm-react-seed
 $ jspm i
 ```

+3) Execute 'install_global_dependencies' in your resulting root folder

 ## Npm commands